-Curved bevels cannot be made on automatic production machines – they require more handwork and are therefore considerably more expensive than straight-line bevels.
-They used to be made predominantly by hand, using stone or steel wheels with pumice and felt wheels for the final polish.
+Curved bevels cannot be made on automatic production machines – they need handwork and are therefore considerably more expensive than straight-line bevels.
+They used to be made by hand, using stone or steel wheels with pumice and felt wheels for the final polish.
 These days they are produced on “shape-beveling” machines which still require considerable manual input and skill.

 The knowledgeable and sophisticated customer recognizes custom curved bevels as the ultimate in luxury.

 It is important to understand that there is no difference in quality between beveled and flat mirrors.
 All mirrors start out flat and are then beveled for decorative effect.
 Beveling is done on ¼” or sometimes 3/16” thick mirror with the slanting bevel thinning the glass down to an edge thickness of one-eighth of an inch.